TanvirAlam/mindoora/apps/mindoora-web/README.md

 ---

-Feel free to explore and enhance the PartyBroz application.
+Feel free to explore and enhance the Mindoora application.
 If you have any questions or suggestions, please don't hesitate to get in touch with us.

 Visit our [official website](https://www.mindoora.com) for more information.

-Connect with us on [Twitter](https://twitter.com/Mindoora) | [Instagram](https://instagram.com/Mindoora) | [Facebook](https://facebook.com/Mindoora)
+Connect with us on [Twitter](https://twitter.com/mindoora) | [Instagram](https://instagram.com/mindoora) | [Facebook](https://facebook.com/mindoora)